ReflectsLight/quran-json/README.md

 3.1

-After the previous steps, the database is fully populated and exists on disk.
-We can now query the database and its contents.
 The SQL query we will execute fetches the contents of chapter 112 in the English locale (i.e: `en`):

 ```sql
 SELECT qurans.locale,